 Research This portion of the handbook addresses the annual allocation of workload equivalencies for research activity.
 It does not consider equivalencies for large section sizes, graduate teaching, administrative assignments, etc. The annual workload equivalencies for research may be given as 0, 3, 6, 9, 12 hours, etc, depending on the level of research productivity during the evaluation time frame.
 The normal equivalency is 9 hours assuming satisfactory performance as described below.

 Decisions about workload equivalencies based on research productivity review the current partial calendar year and the prior three calendar years at the time of the evaluation.
-For example, if it is fall 2011, and the workload and schedule for the 12-13 AY are being prepared, the chair should look back three years to January 2008 for research activity.
-Using the point scale system for the Graduate Faculty Status in the February 2009 “Graduate Faculty Procedures and Criteria” of the Graduate School of Management (i.e. 8 points for an A+ publication, 4 points for an A publication, 2 points for a B publication, and 1 point for a C publication) and the current journal lists for the College of Business, point values will be calculated for each faculty member.
+For example, if it is fall 2017, and the workload and schedule for the 18-19 AY are being prepared, the chair should look back three years to January 2014 for research activity.
+Using the point scale described in the table below based on the Journal Quality Index (see Appendix B) percentile for each publication, point values will be calculated for each faculty member.
 Presentations, textbooks, etc. do not count as research publications for workload equivalency (although in special situations, significant published research monographs, chapters in books etc., may also be considered for workload reduction with the Chair’s explicit approval).
 Published manuscripts as well as manuscripts with written acceptance letters are included.

 For successfully funded research grants, excluding summer teaching and research grants awarded by KSU, the following point scales may be used in the same manner as the journal list point scale to award workload credit for reallocation to the faculty.
 For example, an 8 point credit for grants is equivalent to an 8 point credit for research and publications.
 The same observation window that is used for journal articles, the current partial calendar year and the prior three calendar years at the time of evaluation, will also be used for grant receipt.
 A faculty member receiving a multi-year grant can use his/her discretion in determining when during the grant life to consider the grant as given for the purpose of workload reduction.